Previous Page Next Page

 Child Protective Services Handbook, 1410 Definition of Case and Stage

-• PAL (Preparation for Adult Living)
+• Preparation for Adult Living (PAL)

 Instead, the intake specialist completes an I&R that is most appropriate to the situation.

-3121.4 Aging Out of Care (AOC) Stage in APS Cases
+3121.4 Aging Out of Care (AOC) Stage in Adult Protective Services (APS) Cases

-SWI Policy and Procedures March 2023
+SWI Policy and Procedures May 2026

 Some APS cases may be open in the Aging Out of Care (AOC) stage.
 DFPS opens this stage for a child in DFPS conservatorship who may need guardianship services past age 17.

-The intake specialist does not complete an I&R to existing APS case when the case is open in this stage.
-Instead, he or she sends an I&R to existing CPS case with the open Substitute Care (SUB) stage.
+The intake specialist does not complete an I&R to Existing APS Case when the case is open in this stage.
+Instead, he or she sends an I&R to Existing CPS Case with the open Substitute Care (SUB) stage.

-SWI Policy and Procedures March 2023
+SWI Policy and Procedures May 2026

-SWI Policy and Procedures March 2023
+SWI Policy and Procedures May 2026

-SWI Policy and Procedures March 2023
+SWI Policy and Procedures May 2026

 See 3160 Standards Compliance.

-3130 Call Back
+3130 Reentry Request and Call Back

-SWI Policy and Procedures October 2020
+SWI Policy and Procedures May 2026

 See 3423 Out-of-State Agency Requests for Case History (OOS Requests).